puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 Subqueries allow you to correlate data from multiple sources or multiple rows.
-(For instance, a query such as "fetch the IP addresses of all nodes with `Class[Apache]`" would have to use both facts and resources to return a list of fact values.)
+(For instance, a query such as "fetch the IP addresses of all nodes with `Class[Apache]`" would have to use both facts and resources to return a list of facts.)

 Subqueries are unlike the other operators listed above.
 They always appear together in the following form: